ctalau/cporder-maven-plugin/README.md

 Configuration
 -------------

-This plugin executes by default in the *verify* phase of the Maven lifecycle.
+This plugin executes the *verify* goal by default in the *verify* phase of the Maven lifecycle.
 In order to configure it in the *pom.xml* file, you should include the following snippet:

 ```xml
 <build>